google/proto-quic/src/tools/gn/docs/language.md

   * `component`: Either a source set or shared library, depending on the build type.
   * `test`: A test executable.
-On mobile this will create the appropritate native app type for tests.
+On mobile this will create the appropriate native app type for tests.
   * `app`: Executable or Mac/iOS application.
   * `android_apk`: Make an APK.
 There are a _lot_ of other Android ones, see